OpenTransports/Docs/source/includes/_datatypes.md

 }
 types [       // The types of transports supported by the agency
 	{
-		type int    // The type of the transports (See: Transports types) name string // A custom display name (Optional: Default to the generic ones) icon string // Generic icon (Optional: Default to the generic ones) }
+		id   int    // The id of the type of the transports (See: Transports types) name string // A custom display name (Optional: Default to the generic ones) icon string // Generic icon (Optional: Default to the generic ones) }